GeoscienceAustralia/dea-knowledge-hub/about/glossary.rst

    GIS
       A system that manages and visualises spatially referenced data.

-   High and Low Tide Composites
+   High and Low Tide Imagery
    HLTC
-      High and Low Tide Composites is a Digital Earth Australia product providing cloud-free imagery mosaics of Australia's coast, estuaries and reefs at low and high tide.
+      Previously called High and Low Tide Composites.
+DEA High and Low Tide Imagery is a Digital Earth Australia product providing cloud-free imagery mosaics of Australia's coast, estuaries and reefs at low and high tide.

-      For more information, see `HLTC. <https://www.dea.ga.gov.au/products/dea-high-low>`_
+      For more information, see `DEA High and Low Tide Imagery. <https://www.dea.ga.gov.au/products/dea-high-low>`_

    High Performance Computing
    HPC